olly-styles/Multiple-Object-Forecasting/README.md

 - y2_t: Bottom bounding box coordinate at t timesteps in the future

 Please open an issue if you have any questions.

+# Acknowledgements
+We would also like to thank Daniel Sczepansky for collecting the videos used in the Citywalks dataset.
+Full videos are available at: https://www.youtube.com/poptravelorg